iAmMe27/Tahrovin/README.md

 The main quest isn't started in the usual way because the vanilla intro to the game has been replaced.
 To start the main quest, grab the Dragonstone from Bleak Falls Barrow or talk to Jarl Balgruuf in Whiterun.

 ### Mod Configuration
-These are a few mod menu configurations you'd probably want to tinker with:

-#### VRIK
+When starting a new game, create your character and once done, *DO NOTHING ELSE* and allow the mods to initialise.
+Once the notifications stop appearing in the top left of your view, head to the Mod Configuration Menu to start the mod setup.

+*Note: I am looking into the automation of these steps so you can dive into gameplay as quick as possible.*

+**To setup the Mod Configuration Menu's, read [this page](MCM%20Setup.md) and then return here.**

+Some of the other menu's that might pique your interest are:

-You can tune your calibration settings in here as well as change things such as offsets and arm lengths.
+* **VRIK** - You can tune your calibration settings in here as well as change things such as offsets and arm lengths.

-#### Weapon Throw VR
-There are a few presets available to you in here, try them out and see which one you prefer.
+* **Weapon Throw VR** - There are a few presets available to you in here, try them out and see which one you prefer.

-#### Simple Realistic Archery
-You can tweak the options for adding cost and time penalties for bow drawing.
+* **Simple Realistic Archery** - You can tweak the options for adding cost and time penalties for bow drawing.

-#### Strange Runes
-I recommend that you disable the dual casting runes because otherwise they will conflict with the Magic Improvements for Skyrim VR mod.
+* **Strange Runes** - Disable the dual casting runes because otherwise they will conflict with the Magic Improvements for Skyrim VR mod.

-#### Spell Wheel VR
-You can change what the spell wheels will show you here as well as the controller binds for showing the spell wheel in the first place.
+* **Spell Wheel VR** - You can change what the spell wheels will show you here as well as the controller binds for showing the spell wheel in the first place.

-#### Simply Balanced
-There are a lot of options in this menu to allow you to really tune the balance of the game.
+* **Simply Balanced** - There are a lot of options in this menu to allow you to really tune the balance of the game.
 You can make it easier to turn yourself into a god, if you like the high-power kind of playthrough or a lot harder to make it a cruel and punishing playthrough.
 Whilst the options are standard out of the box, I would recommend you reduce the damage of both archery and melee because of the crazy amount of speed you can have compared to regular Skyrim.

-#### SkyUI VR
-You can customise what shows up on screen, depending on whether or not you like the amount of clutter.
+* **SkyUI VR** - You can customise what shows up on screen, depending on whether or not you like the amount of clutter.

-#### Strike Obstruction Systems
-You can change the visual effects for timed blocks in here because the default spark effect is buggy and doesn't always show.
+* **Strike Obstruction Systems** - You can change the visual effects for timed blocks in here because the default spark effect is buggy and doesn't always show.

-#### Frozen Electrocuted Combustion (FEC)
-FEC offers longer death cam shots when using the mods fancier magic effects.
+* **Frozen Electrocuted Combustion (FEC)** - FEC offers longer death cam shots when using the mods fancier magic effects.
 You can turn these off in here if they aren't your thing.

 ## Playing in Seated Mode
 The modlist features the `Auto Sneak and Jump` mod which relies on your movement in real life to jump and crouch, therefore making it not very useful to you if you prefer to play in seated mode.
 Unless you'd like to try sneaking everywhere you go, you should be fine to disable this mod from the "Gameplay Mods" section in MO2.

+## FAQ

+### Where's my UI?
+Raise your left wrist to see your health, stamina and magicka bars.
+Raise your left hand, palm facing upwards, to activate the compass.

+### My companion is stuck on the floor after being "Yamate'd"
+This is a known issue that is caused by the underlying Havok physics engine.
+You can usually fix them by hitting them with a heal spell - the fix is to cause an animation change on them.

+### Help I can't see my game!
+If you have an ENB selected, give it a few seconds as it takes a short period for the game to render as the ENB does its thing.

 ## Updating Tahrovin
 When an update is released, please always check the changelog first.
 You may not need to update your modlist but if there is anything that resolves game breaking issues, it'll be noted in the changelog.
 Backup your saves before you commit to any updates, Wabbajack doesn't usually touch save files, it does has the ability to delete them if it wanted to.